juanignaciosolis/tesis_itba/README.md

-# tesis_itba
+# Data Science Magister Thesis
-In this repo you will find data about my Data Science Magister thesis
+In this repo you will find code and data about my Data Science Magister thesis